SamuelLaki/guitar-learning-app/README.md

-# Guitar Chord Learning Application
+# ChordTutor

-This is a web application designed to help users learn and practice guitar chords through interactive lessons and quizzes.
+ChordTutor is a Guitar Chord Learning web application designed to help users learn and practice guitar chords through interactive lessons and quizzes.

 Made with Tesfalem Eshetu and Sarah Nasser